Xilinx/Kria-PYNQ/README.md

 #### 1. Get the Ubuntu SD Card Image

+#### Users of Ubuntu 22.04 LTS
+If you wish to run Ubuntu 22.04 LTS, you may need to update the boot firmware to the latest version.
+For example, 2022.1 boot firmware is recommended for Ubuntu 22.04 LTS user.
+Ubuntu may not boot with mismatched firmware.
+The update methods can be found in [Kria Wiki](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/1641152513/Kria+K26+SOM#Boot-FW-Update-Process).

 #### KV260
 Follow the steps to [Get Started with Kria KV260 Vision AI Starter Kit](https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit/kv260-getting-started-ubuntu/setting-up-the-sd-card-image.html) until you complete the [Booting your Starter Kit](https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit/kv260-getting-started-ubuntu/booting-your-starter-kit.html) section.